-Greetings Senator Luchini, Representative Caiazzo and members of the Joint Standing Committee on Veterans & Legal Affairs:
+Greetings Senator Hickman & Representative Supica and members of the Joint Standing Committee on Veterans and Legal Affairs.

 My name is Jess Maurer and I'm the Executive Director of the Maine Council on Aging (MCOA).
-The MCOA is a broad, multidisciplinary network of 100 organizations, businesses, municipalities, and older Mainers working together to make sure we all live healthy, engaged, and secure lives with choices and opportunities as we age in our homes and communities.
-I am writing in opposition to LDs 253 and 557 because we are concerned that this legislation will have the unintended consequence of disenfranchising tens of thousands of older Maine citizens who are already experiencing challenges in exercising their constitutional right to vote.
+The MCOA is a broad, multidisciplinary network of over 135 organizations, businesses, municipalities, and community members working to ensure we can all live healthy, engaged, and secure lives with choices and opportunities as we age at home and in community settings.
+I am testifying in opposition to LD 34, An Act to Require a Person to Show Photographic Identification for the Purpose of Voting because we are concerned that this legislation will have the unintended consequence of disenfranchising tens of thousands of older Maine citizens who are already experiencing challenges in exercising their constitutional right to vote.